-Protected Characteristic Group Is there a potential for positive or negative impact?
-Please explain and give examples of any evidence/data used Action to address negative impact (e.g. adjustment to the meetings if they have caring responsibilities policy) no higher than 60:40 split) Ensure that the meeting location is suitable to allow easy return home Reimbursement of additional childcare costs if the meeting participant is otherwise unable to attend (this could include childcare at the venue, additional hours of childcare in the child's usual setting or paying for a relative to travel to care for school age children) Age Potential negative Also see above, under General Equality and Diversity Considerations.
+Protected Characteristic Group Is there a potential for positive or Please explain and give examples of any Action to address negative impact (e.g. negative impact? evidence/data used adjustment to the policy) participant is otherwise unable to attend (this could include childcare at the venue, additional hours of childcare in the child's usual setting or paying for a relative to travel to care for school age children) Age Potential negative Also see above, under General Equality and Diversity Considerations.
 Also see above, under General Equality and Diversity Considerations.
 Other characteristics not protected under the Equality Act Potential negative.
-We wish to ensure that potential applicants and stakeholders are not disadvantaged by geography, institutional status etc. We work to ensure that panels are balanced as far as possible (within the constraints of quality and appropriateness) across the range of protected characteristics, and across broader characteristics including participation from post-1992 and Russell Group institutions, ensuring that we have a good
+We wish to ensure that potential applicants and stakeholders are not disadvantaged by geography, institutional status etc. We work to ensure that panels are balanced as far as possible (within the constraints of quality and appropriateness) across the range of protected characteristics, and across broader characteristics including participation from post-1992 and Russell Group institutions, ensuring that we have a good geographical spread of panel members across the four nations of the UK, and across a diversity of career stages and paths.